Mauricio Pochettino: Chelsea boss waiting for the fans to fall in love with him ahead of Crystal Palace clash

 Pochettino isn't aware of the pressure that Hodgson is under, the banners from the fans that have lost patience with the regime.
 And he goes on to wish him every success, clarifying with a smile that it's after Monday only.

-Chelsea vs Crystal Palace in the Premier League is live on Monday Night Football; kick-off 8pm.
+Crystal Palace vs Chelsea in the Premier League is live on Monday Night Football; kick-off 8pm.